For creative people, inspiration can be found almost anywhere.

 The legendary purveyors of fine paint, Farrow & Ball, hosted an early morning breakfast this week at the Metropolitan to launch some new colors.
 After breakfast our group had a private tour in a nearly-empty building that offered insights into the complex process of selecting paint colors at this outstanding museum.

 The Winter Antiques Show in New York City is an extraordinary annual event, showcasing exemplary art and antique dealers and their wares.
+If you like what you see it’s worth checking out antiquesworld.co.uk to see what collections you could find.
 There are so many outstanding offerings to see, ogle and understand that it can can literally make one’s head spin!

 Louis Comfort Tiffany‘s more architectural chandeliers hold great appeal to me; this amazing example fromMacklowe Galleryis a showstopper.
 My friend, New York designer Alan Tanksley, told me that this fixture is “My NUMBER ONE, MOST COVETED item in the Winter Antiques Show.
 Its’ beauty haunts me…”